Do Mice Carry Fleas? Other Facts About Fleas!

 Need a Mice or Flea Exterminator in Massachusetts?

 Mice and fleas can go hand in hand, but it’s preventable.
 If you see either in your house, be sure to contact a pest control specialist immediately.
 Located in Massachusetts?
 The team at Ransford is here to help!
-We offer both mice removal and flea control.
-Give us a call today at .
+We offer both mouse control and flea control.
+Give us a call today!

 FAQs About Fleas